hack-technicolor/hack-technicolor/docs/Recovery.md

 2. Ensure TFTP is on the log viewer tab.

-3. Connect one end of the network cable to any LAN port on the modem DO NOT use the WAN port, and the other end to the nic on the pc.
+3. Connect one end of the network cable to any LAN port on the gateway DO NOT use the WAN port, and the other end to the nic on the pc.

-4. Place modem into BOOTP mode, this is achieved by turning modem off, holding the reset button down and powering on.
+4. Place gateway into BOOTP mode, this is achieved by turning it off, holding the reset button down and powering on.
 	- For TG789vac and TG799vac wait for the ethernet light to flash.
 	- For TG800vac count to about 5.
 	- TFTP may detect the sooner though.

-5. Let the firmware flash, and allow modem to reboot.
+5. Let the firmware flash, and wait for the gateway to reboot.
-	- It may take a few attempts for TFTP to connect and send the firmware, and you may have to put the modem into BOOTP mode several times.
+	- It may take a few attempts for TFTP to connect and send the firmware, and you may have to put the gateway into BOOTP mode several times.

-6. After modem has rebooted, wait for approx 4-10min, modem may reboot several times.
+6. After gateway has rebooted, wait for approx 4-10min, gateway may reboot several times.

 7. Hold down reset button for 15-20 seconds and release.

-8. Allow modem to reboot and wait for approx 5min.
+8. Allow gateway to reboot and wait for approx 5min.
 	- On the TG800vac you will know it has worked as the online light should be green, for the TG789 there may be some led activity but cant remember.

-9. Place the modem back into BOOTP mode & flash again & allow modem to reboot. (give it a few minutes)
+9. Place the gateway back into BOOTP mode & flash again & allow gateway to reboot. (give it a few minutes)

-From here modem should have recovered from its soft-brick state, and be operational again if everything went smoothly.
+From here gateway should have recovered from its soft-brick state, and be operational again if everything went smoothly.
 If for some reason you are not recovered, you can try running the process again and see if you recover.

 **If successful, remember to un-assign your static ip address.**